Donors

 Results

-Expendable Funds
+Expendable Portfolios

 Short Term Pool: Provides a high level of liquidity for fundholders with short term grant making strategies (1-3 years).
 The investment management fee for this pool is 0.15%.

-Short Term Fixed (50%)
+US Short Term Bonds (50%)

 Money Market (50%)